Freya Jones

 Freya Jones (born 13 November 1993) is an English track and field athlete specialising in the javelin throw.

 Biography

 Competing for the Georgia Bulldogs women's track and field team, Jones won the 2013 javelin throw at the NCAA Division I Outdoor Track and Field Championships.

 She became British champion when winning the javelin throw event at the 2020 British Athletics Championships with a throw of 53.12 metres.

 Jones has finished runner-up to Bekah Walton four times at the British Championships in 2021, 2023, 2024 and 2025.
+Finally, in 2026, she won her second British title.